emissary-ingress/emissary/docs/topics/running/ambassador.md

 If `regex_type` is unset (the default), or is set to any value other than `unsafe`, Ambassador Edge Stack will use the [RE2](https://github.com/google/re2/wiki/Syntax) regular expression engine.
 This engine is designed to support most regular expressions, but keep bounds on execution time. **RE2 is the recommended regular expression engine.**

-If `regex_type` is set to `unsafe`, Ambassador Edge Stack will use the [modified ECMAScript](https://en.cppreference.com/w/cpp/regex/ecmascript) regular expression engine. **This is not recommended** since the modified ECMAScript engine can consume unbounded CPU in some cases (mostly relating to backreferences and lookahead); it is provided for backward compatibility if necessary.
+If `regex_type` is set to `unsafe`, Ambassador Edge Stack will use the [modified ECMAScript](https://en.cppreference.com/w/cpp/regex/ecmascript) regular expression engine. **This feature is deprecated**.
+Please migrate your regular expressions to be compatible with RE2.

 ### Overriding Default Ports (`service_port`)